Polynomial $\chi$-binding functions for $t$-broom-free graphs: Introduction

-\begin{theorem} Let $t$ be a positive integer.
-For $t$-broom-free graphs $G$, $\chi(G) = o(\omega(G)^{t+1})$. \end{theorem} When $t=1$, a $t$-broom-free graph is a $P_4$-free graph and, hence, perfect; so the assertion of Theorem \ref{thm:broom_binding_function} holds.
+When $t=1$, a $t$-broom-free graph is a $P_4$-free graph and, hence, perfect; so the assertion of Theorem \ref{thm:broom_binding_function} holds.
 When $t = 2$, Theorem \ref{thm:broom_binding_function} answers Question \ref{que:chair} in the affirmative.
 Indeed, we prove a quadratic bound for the case when $t=2$, confirming a conjecture of Sivaraman mentioned in \cite{KKS2021+}.

-\begin{theorem} For all chair-free graphs $G$, $\chi(G) \leq 7.5\omega(G)^2$. \end{theorem}
+\begin{theorem} For all chair-free graphs $G$, $\chi(G) \leq 7\omega(G)^2$. \end{theorem}

+We remark that after the submission of our paper, Scott, Seymour and Spirkl \cite{SSS2022} extended Theorem \ref{thm:broom_binding_function} by showing that for any fixed double star $T$, the class of $T$-free graphs is polynomially $\chi$-bounded, where a \textit{double star} is a tree in which at most two vertices have degree more than one.
+In the case of $t$-broom-free graphs, our $\chi$-binding function is much smaller.

 Schiermeyer and Randerath \cite{Schiermeyer-Randerath2019} informally conjectured that the smallest $\chi$-binding functions for the class of chair-free graphs and the class of claw-free graphs are asymptotically the same.
 Very recently, Chudnovsky, Huang, Karthick, and Kaufmann \cite{CHKK2021+} proved that every $\{\textrm{chair}, K_{2,2}\}$-free graph $G$ satisfies that $\chi(G)\leq \ceil{\frac{3}{2}\omega(G)}$.
 Here, we consider \{$t$-broom,$K_{t,t}$\}-free graphs for $t\ge 3$ and prove the following